Flora

 Aristolochia clematitis

 European Birthwort prefers warmer, low-elevation climes.
 This plant is most remarkable for the way it is pollinated: small flies are "taken hostage" in its flowers and are not released until the stamen has been fully stripped.
-The flies, now heavy with pollen, are then released in order to pollinate neighbouring flowers.

 More Information